anastasialukavsky/anastasialukavsky/README.md

 <ul id="currently-working-on">
  <li>
-   I'm currently working on building a book club application using Open Library API in conjunction with testing fresh new Bun API and PrismaDB
+   I'm currently working on building a book club application using Open Library API in conjunction with testing fresh new Bun API, Elysia and PrismaDB
  </li>
  <li>
    Always leveling up my front-end skills using React, as well as introducing myself to Vue.js